brunogaldino/nestjs-little-pino/README.md

 ## The log structure

-All logs are wrapped into a standard structure:
+All logs are wrapped into the following structure:

 ```json
 {